Oracles and Sibyls

 The word acrostic was first applied to the prophecies of the Erythraean Sibyl, which were written on leaves and arranged so that the initial letters of the leaves always formed a word.

 The Samian sibyl’s oracular site was at Samos.

 The Cumaean Sibyl

-The sibyl who most concerned the Romans was the Cumaean Sibyl, located near the Greek city of Naples, whom Virgil’s Aeneas consults before his descent to the lower world.
+The sibyl who most concerned the Romans was the Cumaean Sibyl, located near the Greek city of Naples, whom Vergil’s Aeneas consults before his descent to the lower world.
 Burkert notes that the conquest of Cumae by the Oscans in the 5th century destroyed the tradition, but provides a terminus ante quem for a Cumaean sibyl.
 It was she who supposedly sold to Tarquinius Superbus, the last king of Rome, the original Sibylline books.
-In Virgil’s Fourth Eclogue, the Cumaean sibyl foretells the coming of a savior – possibly a flattering reference to the poet’s patron, Augustus.
+In Vergil’s Fourth Eclogue, the Cumaean sibyl foretells the coming of a saviour – possibly a flattering reference to the poet’s patron, Augustus.
 Christians later identified this saviour as Jesus.

 The Hellespontine Sibyl

 The Hellespontine, or Trojan Sibyl, presided over the Apollonian oracle at Dardania.
 The Hellespontian Sibyl was born in the village of Marpessus near the small town of Gergitha, during the lifetimes of Solon and Cyrus the Great.
 Marpessus, according to Heraclides of Pontus, was formerly within the boundaries of the Troad.
 The sibylline collection at Gergis was attributed to the Hellespontine Sibyl and was preserved in the temple of Apollo at Gergis.
 Thence it passed to Erythrae, where it became famous.